zment4/ImageToXNB/README.md

 ### Installation

-Download the executable from releases and copy it to your chosen location.
+Download the executable from the [latest release](https://github.com/jkarkkainen/ImageToXNB/releases/latest/) and copy it to your chosen location.

 ### Usage